Achieve your best ever race-fitness from 6-7 workouts per week!

 This plan is designed to get you in peak shape for your priority "A" Half Marathon race, although you can include other events.
 There are regular fitness tests enabling you to train at the correct intensity and track your progress.
 Workouts are measured in duration to avoid under or over training.
 Each week there are 6-7 workouts (including a strength session) and a day off.
-The 4th week is easier to aid recovery and adaptation.
-To be successful with this plan you should already be running 5 or 6 times p/wk and able to run 2hrs non-stop.
+Each 5th week is easier to aid recovery and adaptation.
+To be successful with this plan you should already be running 5 or 6 times p/wk and able to run 1:30 non-stop.
 Guidance is provided for Heart Rate, Feel or Pace.
 You can start this plan any Monday.

 This fitness test helps you to set your pace and heart rate training zones and thresholds for Training Peaks.

 4 x 30 secs accelerating from Z2 to Z4.
 With 30 secs recoveries in Z1.